 4. Spending on Cybersecurity Continues to Grow

-Global spending on cybersecurity products and services are expected to amount to over $1 trillion (overall) for the five-year period covering from 2017 to 2021.
+Global spending on cybersecurity products and services is expected to amount to over $1 trillion (overall) for the five-year period covering from 2017 to 2021.

 5. Many Businesses Are Unprepared for Cyber Attacks